lavneethora/FindMySpot/README.md

 ### Detections are precomputed

-`yolo11m` at 1920px takes about 1.3 seconds a frame, which is fine for measuring accuracy and too slow to drive a demo — and a laptop running a medium model flat out for an hour will thermal throttle exactly when people are watching.
+`yolo11m` at 1920px takes about 1.3 seconds a frame, which is fine for measuring accuracy and too slow to drive a demo, and a laptop running a medium model flat out for an hour will thermal throttle exactly when people are watching.

 Detections for a fixed camera replaying fixed frames are deterministic, so they are computed once.